-- 4.29 The chief executive officer must ensure that the agenda for an extraordinary meeting of the council deals only with the matters stated in the notice of the meeting. - 4.30 Despite clause 4.29, business may be considered at an extraordinary meeting of the council, even though due notice of the business has not been given, if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency. - 4.31 A motion moved under clause 4.30(a) can be moved without notice but only after the business notified in the agenda for the extraordinary meeting has been dealt with. - 4.32 Despite clauses 11.19-11.29, only the mover of a motion moved under clause 4.30(a) can speak to the motion before it is put. - 4.33 A motion of dissent cannot be moved against a ruling of the chairperson under clause 4.30(b) on whether a matter is of great urgency.
+- 4.29 The chief executive officer must ensure that the agenda for an extraordinary meeting of the council deals only with the matters stated in the notice of the meeting. - 4.30 Despite clause 4.29, business may be considered at an extraordinary meeting of the council, even though due notice of the business has not been given, if: - a motion is passed to have the business considered at the meeting, and - a. the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 4.31 A motion moved under clause 4.30(a) can be moved without notice but only after the business notified in the agenda for the extraordinary meeting has been dealt with. - 4.32 Despite clauses 11.20-11.30, only the mover of a motion moved under clause4.30(a) can speak to the motion before it is put. - 4.33 A motion of dissent cannot be moved against a ruling of the chairperson under clause 4.30(b) on whether a matter is of great urgency.